Abuka-Victor/Phone-Book/README.md

 ## Description

 This repository contains files for a simple phone book application with CRUD (Create, Read, Update and Delete) Operations. the application provides a form where you can enter in your first name, last name and phone number.
+I call it the DJ phone app but the DJ actually stands for Django.

 ## Setup